zachholcomb/adopt_dont_shop_2001/README.md

 As a visitor
 When I visit a shelter show page
 Then I see a link to delete the shelter
-When I click the link
+When I click the link "Delete Shelter"
 Then a 'DELETE' request is sent to '/shelters/:id', the shelter is deleted, and I am redirected to the shelter index page where I no longer see this shelter